 It was incredibly important to me that, during our time in Thailand, we experienced some temples.
-I have seen a good amount of the world, but haven’t been able to experience anything related to Buddhism, or its culture, so I desperately wanted to soak that in.
+I have seen a lot, but haven’t been able to experience anything related to Buddhism, or its culture.
+So I desperately wanted to experience that and soak that in.
 And it turns out it couldn’t have been easier to accomplish my Phuket Temple Tour.

-We took a private van tour – that could literally have been whatever we wanted – to Big Buddha and Wat Chalong in Phuket.
+We took a private van to both Big Buddha and Wat Chalong in Phuket.
 Both were incredibly beautiful, in very different ways.

 Atop a huge hill, Big Buddha sits high above the neighboring town, so everyone looking up can see its beauty.
-It is huge, made of marble, and relatively new, which honestly I wasn’t expecting.
+It is huge, made of marble, and a relatively new build.
+I didn’t expect any of those things, for some reason.
 Despite this, it was absolutely stunning.

 We spent a decent amount of time there, looking out toward the ocean from the beautiful watchpoints.
 We also walked around the incredible marble structure and seeing the smaller Bronze Buddha and other beautiful statues on the hilltop.
 Finally, we listened to the monks recite mantras over and over in a hypnotizing and beautiful manner.
 It was overall, very lovely.
 We felt absolutely welcome, and in awe.

 Our second stop on our Phuket Temple Tour for the day was Wat Chalong.
 Wat Chalong had many different buildings, each with a unique story (which I would encourage you to read about here), and all were incredibly beautiful.
-It was expected that you remove your shoes entering any of the buildings, and once again, I was provided with a scarf to cover my shoulders with.
+You are to remove your shoes entering any of the buildings.
+One again, I received a scarf to cover my shoulders with.

 The vibe here was slightly different than at Big Buddha, which I felt consisted of people admiring architecture vs. religion.
 Wat Chalong truly was a beacon of Buddhism for the people there, who were praying in each of the buildings and, seemingly making offerings.